Email firstname.lastname@example.org to contact.

 Danielle Hofer is a values-driven leader with experience in project development, workshop facilitation, entrepreneurship and marketing.
-Her career passions are revolved around women’s empowerment and sustainable development.
-In her work, she is the Admin, Client Service and Events (ACE) Coordinator at Women’s Enterprise Centre based at its Kelowna head office.
-In this role, Danielle helps coordinate events and sponsorships, helps connect women entrepreneurs with the resources they need to succeed in business and plays an active role in the coordination and administration of events/sponsorship for WEC.
+My career passions are revolved around women’s empowerment and sustainable development.
+In my work, I am the Admin, Client Service and Events (ACE) Coordinator at Women’s Enterprise Centre based at its Kelowna head office.
+In this role, I help coordinate events and sponsorships, help connect women entrepreneurs with the resources they need to succeed in business and play an active role in the coordination and administration of events/sponsorship for WEC.

-Danielle has a business degree from the Okanagan School of Business with a major in Marketing.
-As a former member of the social entrepreneurship group Enactus, she developed projects to help teach entrepreneurship and micro-lending to K-12 students.
-She presented at regional and national competitions representing the Okanagan as a progressive and entrepreneurial community.
+I have a business degree from the Okanagan School of Business with a major in Marketing.
+As a former member of the social entrepreneurship group Enactus, I developed projects to help teach entrepreneurship and micro-lending to K-12 students.
+I presented at regional and national competitions representing the Okanagan as a progressive and entrepreneurial community.

-Danielle sits on the board of JCI Kelowna (Jr. Chamber International) and holds the role of 2018 Training Director.
-In September 2018 she was named Canada’s National Effective Speaking Champion and will represent Canada in Argentina in 2019.
+I sit on the board of JCI Kelowna (Jr. Chamber International) and hold the role of 2018 Training Director.
+In September 2018 I was named Canada’s National Effective Speaking Champion and will represent Canada in Argentina in 2019.

 Gill Drakeford-Lewis I was born in England, but lived in Belfast, Northern Ireland for all of my school years.
 We moved there 3 months before the conflicts in Northern Ireland started which made life very interesting growing up.